pascaline-irabaruta/Galerie/README.md

 * User can view all photos on index page ordered by the date they were posted
 * Hovering on an image will reveal more information about it; the title, description, location and time posted.
 * User can click on the copy button on an image to copy its url for sharing purposes
-* Clicking an image will toggle a lightbox with an expanded view of the image
+* Clicking an image will toggle a modal with an expanded view of the image
-* User can navigate to other images while on the lightbox view.
 * User can search photos based on their categories
 * User can browse photos based on the location they were taken